Building a Microsoft Power BI web app with an interactive visualization

 This is what you might see, once Windows finishes loading the dataset:

 So on the right are Visualizations and Fields columns.
-Visualizations column has a list of icons corresponding to various graphs you can obtain, while Fields column shows the column lists from the excel datasheet such as Date of Launch, Launch Site, Purpose, Source, etc.
+Visualizations column has a list of icons corresponding to various graphs you

 To come up with a simple yet powerful story from this data, I shortlisted some important list of correlated features, such as Country, Launch Vehicle and Expected lifetime.
-Now comes the challenge of selecting the correct visualization and then placing these selected fields in respective places, under a selected visualization.

-So from the various map-based visualizations, I found the ArcGIS Maps as the coolest one to showcase this dataset on.
-So we select the ArcGIS graph icon from the Visualizations column.
+the coolest one to showcase this dataset on.
+So we select the ArcGIS

 Now we have to arrange the fields according to the chosen visualization.
 For example, from Fields, select Country — and then drag and drop this feature in the Location space, under the visualization column.
 Then choose the Launch Vehicle Field from Fields column and drag and drop the same in the Color space.